-A major plus for Crystal Serenity passengers is that the ship has a higher percentage of cabins with balconies than its sister Crystal Symphony.
-(Eighty-five percent have them, compared to 65 percent for Symphony.)
-During the 2011 refit, the cabins (all of which are outside) received the bulk of the $25 million in upgrades.
+A major plus for Crystal Serenity passengers is that the ship has a higher percentage of cabins with balconies (85 percent) than its sister, Crystal Symphony (65 percent).
+During the 2011 refit, the cabins, all of which are outsides, received the bulk of the $25 million in upgrades.
 All new fittings, furnishings and carpeting give the rooms a chic, almost edgy look, complete with white or black leather tufted headboards and the occasional zebra-patterned furnishing.

 Cabin sizes and levels of luxury range across the board.
 The entry-level staterooms measure 226 square feet.
-While that's slightly larger than most big-ship cruise lines' comparable accommodations, the cabins can feel pretty squinchy, and I think that's because you expect a bit more on a luxury line.
+While that's slightly larger than most big-ship cruise lines' comparable accommodations, the cabins can feel pretty squinchy, mostly because you expect a bit more from a luxury line.
 Also, these cabins look out onto the promenade deck, albeit through one-way glass that hides any views from curious passersby during the daytime.
 Balcony cabins are the same size and layout as the outside accommodations, but with 43-square-foot verandahs.

 Crystal has revised the number of room categories to 13 aboard Serenity (up from five, including "Pure" rooms for passengers with allergies).
 All have 100 percent Egyptian cotton linens, wireless in-room Internet access, Frette robes, Aveda bath amenities, turndown service and more.
 Even the smallest -- deluxe staterooms with large picture windows -- have seating areas and all the amenities like in-suite satellite TV, movies available from the library and complimentary minibar offerings.
 Upgrade, though, and the rooms are an even better value.